 These contractual and accounting arrangements, however, bear no resemblance to the physical behavior of electricity on the high voltage interstate transmission grids.
 Physically, a quantity of electricity is not a discrete object that flows from a particular source to a particular buyer or user over a particular route.
 Although this picture too is very inexact, electric energy is better pictured as a fluid, and the grid itself as a container holding that fluid under constant overall physical conditions.
 The frequency of electric energy in the grid is maintained at a standard level, generally 60 cycles per second, by legal and physical arrangements affecting the entire grid and all sources and uses.
 Every connected use draws to some degree on every connected source and to some degree affects the state of the entire system.
 For example, a sudden surge of use in Boston, or a downed high-voltage transmission line in New York, disrupts electric operations in every connected state.
 See In re Florida Power & Light, 37 F.P.C.
 544, 548-550 (1967).

 In the Orders at issue, FERC, having found widespread and endemic “undue discrimination” by the utilities that own transmission facilities, exercised its statutory jurisdiction over “transmission of electric energy in interstate commerce,” Pet.
 App.
 652a; see Pet.
 App.
 136a; 305a, and over the “facilities” used therefor, Pet.
 App.
 652a; see Pet.
 App.
 309a, to require each transmission owning utility to publish an OATT and provide transmission services under the OATT to other users on the same terms and conditions on which it provides such service to itself.
 Pet.
 App.
 94a-97a; 155a-156a.
-But FERC declined to apply the OATT to bundled retail sales, first on the ground that it was not “necessary” but ultimately only on the ground that it assertedly lacked jurisdiction over interstate transmissions whose costs become bundled with retail sales.
+But FERC declined to apply the OATT to bundled retail sales, first on the ground that it was not “necessary” but ultimately only on the ground that it assertedly lacked jurisdiction over interstate transmission whose costs become bundled with retail sales.
 Pet.
 App.
 235a; 454a-455a).

 The result is to leave unremedied a large percentage of the undue discrimination FERC found.
-In a very rough analogy (because, among other things, electric energy behaves something like a fluid, not like a variety of solid objects moving from point to point over various paths), the result is as if Walmart, A&P Stores, and other large retailers each owned large segments of the interstate highway system, which they used to transport their merchandise in bulk to their distribution points for their retail customers, and they were able to charge others more for the use of their segments of the highway system than they implicitly charge themselves and were able, in times of heavy traffic, to exclude other users entirely.
+In a very rough analogy (because, among other things, electric energy behaves something like a fluid, not like a variety of solid objects moving from point to point over various paths), the result is as if Walmart, A&P Stores, and other large retailers each owned large segments of the interstate highway system, which they used to transport their merchandise in bulk to their distribution points for their retail customers, and they were able to charge others more for the use of their segments of the highway system [or make different rules for the use of the highway system] than they implicitly charge themselves and were able, in times of heavy traffic, to exclude other users entirely.

 B. Statutory Background